Dcohen52/MVCactus/DOCS.md

 # MVCactus Documentation
-#### Current Version 0.0.4
+#### Current Version: 0.0.5

-MVCactus is a lightweight web micro-framework for quickly developing and deploying web applications in Python.
-It uses the `Jinja2` templating engine for rendering templates (for now. i'm working on migration of [tempt](https://github.com/Dcohen52/MVCactus) and provides a set of convenient methods for handling HTTP requests and responses.
-MVCactus includes a routing system that allows users to map URLs to Python functions and supports both `GET` and `POST` requests.
-It also provides a method for serving static files and includes a basic file upload feature.
+MVCactus is a lightweight Python web framework that makes it easy to create web applications using the Model-View-Controller (MVC) design pattern.
+It is built on top of the standard Python HTTP server and uses the Placeholdr templating engine to render HTML templates.
 ## Getting Started
 To use `MVCactus`, create a new class that inherits from `MVCactus`, define your routes using the `route` decorator, and implement the corresponding Python functions.
 Then, create an instance of `MVCactusRun` and call its run method, passing in your app class as an argument.